 Mapping Palliative Care Provision for Prisoners in Europe

-The Task Force has two main aims:
+The Task Force was launched at EAPC Congress in Madrid in May 2017.
+It has two main aims:

 - To develop an international network of professionals interested in palliative care for prisoners from as many European countries as possible, and other countries outside of Europe.

 - Juliana Bindasova, Local Consultant, Czech Government Agency for Social Inclusion, Prague, Czech Republic

 - Olga Bindasova, Retired Psychologist, Banska Bystrica, Slovakia.

 - Manual Luis Capelas, Professor, Universidade Catolica Portuguesa, Lisboa, Portugal.

 - Kenneth Chambaere, Professor, End-of-Life Care Research Group, Ghent University and Vrije Universiteit Brussel (VUB), Ghent, Belgium.

 - Elodie Cretin, Researcher, Clinical Investigation Centre 1431, University Hospital Besancon, France.

 - Rachel Kemp, Medical Director & Consultant in Palliative Medicine, Marie Curie Hospice Edinburgh, Scotland.